9 Natural Remedies For Overactive Bladder, Causes, & Symptoms

 Is ginger good for overactive bladder?

-Ginger may help with the symptoms of an overactive bladder if it is caused by a urinary tract infection.
-That is because ginger has antibacterial properties that may help treat UTIs (18).
+Ginger may help with the symptoms of an overactive bladder if the condition is caused by a urinary tract infection.
+That is because ginger is a great home remedy for UTI problems.
+The antibacterial properties of ginger fight the infection and relieve pain (18).
 However, ginger is also known to help relieve water retention in the body and may have gastrointestinal side effects if not used in moderation and with caution.

 Is black sesame good for overactive bladder?